Fall 2025 Civic Reporting Fellowship Webinar

 Journalists specializing in any medium may apply to be Reporting Fellows, but please note that the program focuses on growing fellow’s reporting tools, writing and engagement skills.

 Special consideration will be given to applicants who have worked closely with South and West Side communities.
-Applicants must be living in or around Chicago to participate.
+Applicants must be living in or around Chicago to participate, as we do significant in-person reporting and engagement work in Chicago.
+We do not offer a remote-only option.

 Due to the demands of the fellowship, we do not recommend full-time students apply for this position.
 On rare occasions we make exceptions for students who can demonstrate their ability to manage multiple time obligations well.